itsjunetime/smserver/README.md

 - Message text box in web interface doesn't correctly resize when typing a multi-line text
 - Conversations with unread messages aren't always displayed as such in web interface
 - Users have to authenticate twice if connecting to web server over USB as opposed to WLAN
-- Sometimes, windows browsers can't connect to server (or maybe my computer is just messed up.
-This issue needs confirmation.)

 ## Companion App
-Currently, there is a python companion app in the works; it is compatible with this and the mac version of this app but I'm not releasing it yet since it doesn't have all the features necessary to work correctly.
-Wait a bit and it'll be out soon.
+There is a [python app](http://github.com/iandwelker/smserver_receiver), based on curses, which I would highly recommend one use in conjunction with this app.
+It is significantly faster than the web interface, much easier to navigate, much more customizable, and authenticates for you.
+You can get it at the link above; it has all the information necessary to get it up and running.
+As always, just ask or open an issue if you have a question.